School: Pierce College

 Participating in the First-Year Faculty Cohort in the first year of the tenure process.

-Masters in Digital Design, Art, Multimedia, or related field such as Education with 15 graduate hours in graphic and media design or computer science coursework.
+Masters in Digital Design, Multimedia, Computer Science, or related field such as Education with 15 graduate hours in graphic and media design or computer science coursework.
 A professional portfolio documenting professional experience may be considered in lieu of specific graduate courses.

 To be considered for this position, applicants must include the following items in their application package: